 Ski Lifts and Machinery

 A ski resort is expected to properly maintain its ski lifts and other related machines.
 Resorts are also expected to have trained staff members to operate these types of machines.
 If a lift is improperly maintained or being operated by an inexperienced and untrained staff member, the risk of injury increases dramatically.
-If you have been injured due to a broken lift or due to the negligence of a lift operator, you may be able to pursue compensation for your injuries against the ski resort.
+If you have been injured due to a broken lift or due to the negligence of a lift operator, you may be able to sue the ski resort for your injuries.